-Reading: Applied Part 11.
+Reading: Practical Part 11.
 Integration with a Real API: From Specification to Deployment

-Lesson 1 of 5 in module «Applied Part 11.
+Lesson 1 of 5 in module «Practical Part 11.
 Integration with a Real API: From Specification to Deployment»

 You are viewing the lesson without signing in.
 Sign in to save progress and take tests.